ghostrider-05/patreon-api.ts/README.md

 ### OpenAPI schema

-This library is used to create the Patreon OpenAPI for the [`patreon-api-spec`](https://github.com/ghostrider-05/patreon-api-spec) repository.
-The stable spec is also available on the [API documentation](https://patreon-api.pages.dev/api/) of this library.
+This library is used to create the Patreon OpenAPI schemas for the [`patreon-api-spec`](https://github.com/ghostrider-05/patreon-api-spec) repository.

 ## Examples